 Community College Leadership

-The doctorate in education with concentration in community college leadership prepares faculty and administrators for leadership roles in technical and community colleges, higher education settings and similar organizations.
-The focus is on the application of quality research to the problems and opportunities in community and technical colleges.
+The doctor of education with concentration in community college leadership prepares faculty and administrators for leadership roles in technical and community colleges, higher education settings and similar organizations.
+The focus is on the application of quality research to the challenges and opportunities in community and technical colleges.

 The Ed.D. degree is offered by Oregon State University's College of Education and Ecampus.